amsuarez99/EzPage/README.md

 - We added embedded semantic actions on our parser that allow us to extract and manipulate context such as variables and functions.
 - We defined our virtual memory scheme and structure for the stacks needed for expressions.

+## Checkpoint 4

+For this fourth checkpoint:

+- Expressions and assignments are working correctly.
+- Conditionals and loops generate correctly quadruples and writes to the virtual memory.